Noel-Em/EntryEvents/README.md

 ## Introduction

-> WARNING: for now, in version 1.0, EntryEvents works only with bun

-EntryEvents is an event-driven system in TypeScript for handling custom events and listeners, designed to simplify event handling.<br>
+EntryEvents is an event-driven system for JavaScript and TypeScript for handling custom events and listeners, designed to simplify event handling.<br>
 It is crafted with simplicity and usability in mind, making it ideal for applications where event handling is needed without the complexity of heavy frameworks.

 ### Why choose EntryEvents?